-PayID is an initiative of New Payments Platform Australia and will be offered by most Australian banks and financial institutions to their customers.
-It will make getting paid or paying someone a lot simpler and faster - it currently takes several days for payments between banks to be checked, then ‘cleared’.
+PayID is a feature of the New Payments Platform (NPP) that’s supported by most Australian banks and financial institutions.
+It’ll make getting paid or paying someone a lot simpler and faster.

 What’s a PayID?

-A PayID will be unique to you.
+A PayID is unique to you.
 Depending who you bank with it could be your:

 - Phone number

 You can only link one PayID to one account at one financial institution.
 For example, if you have two personal everyday bank accounts, you would need two unique PayIDs – one linked to each account.

 When you’ll use a PayID

 You can give your PayID to someone so they can transfer money to you and you’ll receive it straight away.
 It’s a great way for friends to pay you back quickly, for example if you cover the bill at lunch.

 And if you need to pay someone, you only need their PayID to transfer money directly into their bank account.
 You can also include a longer description with your payment so it’s easier to keep track.
 And when you receive a payment, you’ll see who’s sent you the money and their accompanying message.

 Note: There are no plans for this to cover international transfers.